secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/MacOS Fundamentals/Extending MacOS/Productivity Tips.md

+### Introduction
 - Most operating systems are designed with user productivity tools, and macOS is no different.
-P
 - roductivity tools can help us be more productive with any operating system (desktop or mobile).
 - There are a few more macOS-specific features that can also go a long way in making us more productive in our jobs and day-to-day use of the system.
 - When it comes to being productive in this day and age, computers and smarts phones make a massive difference in our productivity through certain features they provide.